allanavelar/heroku-camunda-webapp/README.md

 ## ... and deploy another version of Camunda BPM

-Just set the pom.xml property `camunda.bpm.version` - and you are done.
+Just set the pom.xml property `camunda-bpm.version` - and you are done.

 The maven build creates a war overlay and uses a defensive xsl:stylesheet to add the postgres configuration required for Heroku to camunda's applicationContext.
 So everything *should* continue to work fine, even if that applicationContext changes in the future.
 If not, please report an issue here at GitHub!